Presidency of Rutherford B. Hayes

-The presidency of Rutherford B. Hayes began on March 4, 1877, when Rutherford B. Hayes was inaugurated as President of the United States, and ended on March 4, 1881.
-Hayes became the 19th president, after being awarded the closely contested 1876 presidential election by Republicans in Congress who agreed to the Compromise of 1877.
-That Compromise promised to pull federal troops out of the South, thus ending Reconstruction.
-He refused to seek re-election and was succeeded by James A. Garfield, a fellow Republican and ally.
+Rutherford B. Hayes served as the 19th president of the United States from March 4, 1877, to March 4, 1881.
+Hayes, a Republican, took office after his narrow electoral college victory in the 1876 presidential election.
+This contentious election resulted in the Compromise of 1877, where Hayes agreed to pull federal troops out of the Southern United States, thus ending the Reconstruction era.
+Hayes declined to seek re-election and was succeeded by James A. Garfield.